Damiennsoh/alx-low_level_programming/0x00-hello_world/README.md

-A script that genetates assembly code
+A C program that prints exactly that piece of art